PHOTO CREDIT: @rowanrow

 How to Store Leather Jacket When Not in Use

-A wrinkle on leather jacket is hard to be removed, so try to avoid folding your jacket whenever possible.
+A wrinkle on a leather jacket is hard to be removed, so try to avoid folding your jacket whenever possible.
 When storing, make sure the wardrobe is a cool and dry place.
 In case the weather is getting worst, put a moisture absorbent into the wardrobe to keep it dry.
 Always use a wide, padding coat hanger to hang your jacket.

 If you have to carry the jacket around, choose a breathable garment bag that is made of nylon material to keep the jacket fresh.
 Remember to avoid direct sunlight on the jacket as it will dry out the leather and may cause discoloration with bright light.